 If a school or community organization is organizing a team that includes riders under the age of 18, that school or organization is responsible for (1) getting waivers signed by parents, and (2) providing supervision for their young riders during the ride.
 We ask that schools and organizations have at least 1 adult present for every 5 minors who are riding.

-- The ride will make stops at Edgewood and Scantlebury Parks.
+- The ride will make one stop at Scantlebury Park.